Welcome to today's edition of the Rush 24-7 podcast.

 And we need Clinton and Schwarzenegger with a proposal to get the unbanked banked.

-Of course we know who we're talking about here.
+Of course, we know who we're talking about here.

 The illegal immigrants.

-Let's get back to this bipartisan stimulus package.
+Oh, well, Moore, let's get back to this bipartisan stimulus package.

-On the tax rebate side.
+Here you go, on the tax rebate side.

 Checks of at least $300 for all people earning a paycheck.